GooseFX1/gfx-ssl-v2-sdk/cli/README.md

 ## Build
-For a standard debug build for local development (including subcommands for `test-instructions` program), you can just use a cargo-make command from the root of the repo:
+For a standard debug build for local development, you can just use a cargo-make command from the root of the repo:

 ```
 cargo make build_cli
 ```

-For a devnet build that includes subcommands for `test-instructions`:
+Or for a release build with a smaller footprint:
 ```
-cargo build -p gfx-ssl-v2-cli --release --features test-instructions
+cargo build -p gfx-ssl-v2-cli --release
 ```

-The above command is suitable for mainnet builds as well.
-If you don't want the `test-instructions` subcommands, just leave out the `--features` arg.

 ## Example JSON data
 Some subcommands require paths to JSON files with configuration state.
-This allows for easy versioning and for others to procure desired configuration state and delegate the CLI execution to another developer.

 Some numerical values are integers in basis-points.
 See the subsection below for explicit clarification.

 ### Create SSL
 ```